TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Travel Bans.md

 - On 20 January 2025
 	- ` ` -
 # Main Point
-- On 20 January 2025, Trump signed executive order 14157,
+- On 20 January 2025, Trump signed executive order 14157, that authorized a travel ban without specifying which countries would be banned.
 	- ` ` - [Protecting The United States From Foreign Terrorists And Other National Security And Public Safety Threats, The White House, 2025](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-the-united-states-from-foreign-terrorists-and-othernational-security-and-public-safety-threats/)
 # Lawsuit
 - On 20 January 2025